brunerm/workflows/README.md

 # Workflows Course

-Learning some stuff from Lynda.com, hopefully getting better as things and stuff.
+Learning some stuff from Lynda.com, hopefully getting better at things and stuff.